FoundPose: Unseen Object Pose Estimation with Foundation Features: FoundPose

 \subsection{Method overview}

 \textbf{Problem definition.} We consider the problem of estimating the 6D pose of rigid objects from a single RGB image with known intrinsics.
 The objective is to estimate the pose of all instances of target objects that are visible in the image.
-We assume that the only information provided for the target objects are their 3D mesh models, and there is only a limited budget for onboarding the objects, \ie, for preparing object representations that can be used for pose estimation.
-We assume that segmentation masks of the target object instances, together with per-mask object identity, are provided at inference time.
-In our experiments, we obtain the masks by CNOS~\cite{nguyen2023cnos}, a recent method for segmentation of unseen objects that similarly is based on DINOv2 and requires only 3D models for onboarding the objects.
+We assume that the only information provided for the target objects are their 3D mesh models and that there is only a limited budget for onboarding the objects, \ie, for preparing object representations that can be used for online pose estimation.
+We constrain the onboarding process to 5 minutes and 1 GPU, as required by the BOP Challenge 2023\cite{hodan2023bop}.
+We additionally assume that segmentation masks of the target object instances, together with per-mask object identity, are provided at inference time.
+In our experiments, we obtain the masks by CNOS~\cite{nguyen2023cnos}, a recent method for segmentation of unseen objects that also requires only 3D models for onboarding the objects.

 \myparagraph{Onboarding and inference.} During an offline onboarding stage, we render templates showing 3D object models in different orientations.
 From each template, we extract DINOv2 descriptors of image patches and register the descriptors in 3D, \ie, each patch descriptor is associated with the corresponding 3D location in the object model space (Sec.~\ref{sec:object_repre}).
-At inference time, given a segmentation mask of an object instance, we crop the image region around the mask, extract DINOv2 patch descriptors of the crop, and use them with a bag-of-words retrieval technique to efficiently identify a small set of templates that show the object in orientations similar to the observation (Sec.~\ref{sec:template_retrieval}).
-For each retrieved template, we establish 2D-3D correspondences by matching DINOv2 patch descriptors from the crop against patch descriptors of the templates registered in 3D and generate a pose hypothesis using the P\emph{n}P-RANSAC algorithm (Sec.~\ref{sec:2d3d_corresp}).
+At inference time, given a segmentation mask of an object instance, we crop the image region around the mask, extract DINOv2 patch descriptors of the crop, and apply a bag-of-words retrieval technique to efficiently identify a small set of templates that show the object in orientations similar to the observation (Sec.~\ref{sec:template_retrieval}).
+For each retrieved template, we establish 2D-3D correspondences by matching patch descriptors from the crop against patch descriptors from the template, and generate a pose hypothesis by the P\emph{n}P-RANSAC algorithm (Sec.~\ref{sec:2d3d_corresp}).
 Finally, we refine the best pose hypothesis by featuremetric alignment, an optimization-based algorithm inspired by photometric alignment that operates on features (Sec.~\ref{sec:feature_align}).
 The pipeline of the method is shown in Fig.~\ref{fig:pipeline}.